 Meet our board of directors.
 These individuals passionately volunteer their time to promote a healthy Lake Wingra through an active watershed community.

-FOLW Board of Directors (2019-2020)
+FOLW Board of Directors (2023-2024)

-Tim Kuhman joined the board in 2017.
+Tim joined the board of directors in 2017.
 He is an associate professor of Biological Sciences at Edgewood College.
-Tim completed his PhD at the University of Wisconsin-Madison in 2009; his research focused on the role of land-use history in shaping patterns of plant invasion in the southern Appalachains.
+Tim completed his PhD at the University of Wisconsin-Madison in 2009.
+His research focused on the role of land-use history in shaping patterns of plant invasion in the southern Appalachains.
 Since joining the faculty at Edgewood in 2009, Tim has continued conducting research on invasive plants at the UW Arboretum and around the Madison area.
 He has also expanded his research interests to study oak savannah restoration and fire ecology.
 Tim teaches a variety of botany and ecology classes, and especially enjoys bringing his students into the field and out on Lake Wingra.
 When Tim is not in class or in his office overlooking the lake, he enjoys biking, canoeing, fly fishing, gardening and spending time with his wife and three children.

 ADVISORS TO THE BOARD